qubvel/segmentation_models/docs/tutorial.rst

 Quick start
 ~~~~~~~~~~~
-Since the library is built on the Keras framework, created segmentaion model is just a Keras Model, which can be created as easy as:
+Since the library is built on the Keras framework, created segmentation model is just a Keras Model, which can be created as easy as:

 .. code:: python